nvp85/card_game/README.md

 ### Introduction

-This is a learning project I made during Nucamp coding bootcamp course "Python Fundamentals"
+This is a simple card game with a text-based user interface, it's a learning project I made during Nucamp coding bootcamp course "Python Fundamentals"

 ### Description of the game